aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppsx-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to XLSM via C++ or Online App" h2="PPSX  to XLSM File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSX to XLSM</h2>

+The Portable Presentation Format (PPSX) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format and is used to store slideshows.
+On the other hand, the Excel Macro-Enabled Workbook (XLSM) is a file format used to store Microsoft Excel documents that contain macros.
+It is a combination of the XML-based file format and the binary file format.

+The main reason to convert PPSX to XLSM is to make the presentation more accessible and easier to share.
+XLSM files are more secure than PPSX files and can be used to store data in a more organized manner.
+Additionally, XLSM files can be used to create complex formulas and macros, which can be used to automate tasks.

+<h2>How Aspose.Total Helps for PPSX to XLSM Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert various file formats within their C++ applications.
+It includes APIs for manipulating documents, spreadsheets, and presentations.
+With Aspose.Total for C++, developers can easily convert PPSX to XLSM in two simple steps.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPSX file to XLSM within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPSX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLSM.
+Firstly, by using Aspose.Slides for C++, developers can export PPSX to HTML.
+This API provides a wide range of features for manipulating presentations, including the ability to export presentations to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, developers can convert HTML to XLSM.
+This API provides a wide range of features for manipulating spreadsheets, including the ability to convert HTML to XLSM.

+By using Aspose.Total for C++, developers can easily convert PPSX to XLSM within their C++ applications.
+This suite of APIs provides a wide range of features for manipulating documents, spreadsheets, and presentations, making it an ideal solution for developers who need to convert PPSX to XLSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}